ECMA-262-3 in detail. Chapter 5. Functions.

 F.[[Scope]] = globalContext.Scope

-// quantity of formal parameters
+// number of formal parameters

 F.length = countParameters